 Questions & Answers

-Q: I hear skin type is important when finding the right make-up, but how do I know what my skin type really is?
+I hear skin type is important when finding the right make-up, but how do I know what my skin type really is?

-A: Great question!
+Great question!
 Skin type is important when choosing make-up or caring for your skin.

 NORMAL SKIN doesn't feel dry (tight or look flaky) or oily (looks shiny).
 The pores are visible but aren't big and you don't get many blemishes.
 Skin may become drier or oilier due to the weather changes and seasonal changes.
 It can also change as you age.